MatisseBE/LARA-Configurator/README.md

 - (Run Helpful tools/lara-configtoVG)

 ## vaccHTTP
-This is a variable that links to the vACC's API.
+This is a variable that links to your vACC's API.
 It allows the vACC to activate areas in ways we couldn't imagine.

 For example: